 - Kegco Kegerator – Dual Faucet – D System

-With the EdgeStar Dual Tap, we are starting to get into high end territory.
-This is the best kegerator if you are looking for a respectable brand, excellent performance, but also won’t break the bank.
+With the EdgeStar Dual Tap, we are starting to get into high-end territory.
+This is the best kegerator if you are looking for a respectable brand, with excellent performance, but also won’t break the bank.
 Don’t get us wrong, it is still expensive, but you are not paying insane prices for a unit.
-This particular model by EdgeStar can hold a full sized standard keg or two sixth kegs.
+This particular model by EdgeStar can hold a full-sized standard keg or two sixth kegs.

-What’s amazing about this unit is it actually measures 4 inches less in width than most kegerators of this size, yet it holds the same full sized kegs.
+What’s amazing about this unit is it actually measures 4 inches less in width than most kegerators of this size, yet it holds the same full-sized kegs.
 So it makes really good use of interior space.
-This translates into exterior space saving and weight savings.
-EdgeStar also has a cool unique feature that not many other brands have, which is an external tank mount, allowing you to store the gas tank outside and spacing you space inside.
+This translates into exterior space savings and weight savings.
+EdgeStar also has a cool unique feature that not many other brands have, which is an external tank mount, allowing you to store the gas tank outside and space your space inside.

 Ok, we know kegerators are expensive, so we tried to find the best kegerator that is economical and has decent performance.
-Behold the Keggermeister Full-Sized Single Tap, which can hold a full sized keg, a pony keg, 2.5 gallon keg, ¼ barrel pony, Cornelius, “D” system, and ½ barrel full size kegs.
+Behold the Keggermeister Full-Sized Single Tap, which can hold a full-sized keg, a pony keg, a 2.5-gallon keg, ¼ barrel pony, Cornelius, “D” system, and ½ barrel full-size kegs.

 It comes with a handy adjustable temperature control and even has a nice exterior LCD screen that tells you the interior temperature very precisely, so you can serve your beer at the perfect temperature.
-There are also stainless rolling caster for increased portability.
-It is also UL tested and approved, so we know that it is extremely durable and doesn’t have functionality issues.
+There are also stainless rolling casters for increased portability.
+It is also UL-tested and approved, so we know that it is extremely durable and doesn’t have functionality issues.